bzeiss/musicalc/README.md

 A cross-platform music calculator application built with Go and Fyne.
 Provides real-time calculators for tempo, pitch, sampling, and time-stretching operations commonly used in music production and audio engineering.

 This project is heavily inspired by [MusicMath](https://dev.laurentcolson.com/musicmath.html), an excellent tool currently exclusive to the Apple ecosystem.
 This version aims to bring that same utility to Windows and Linux, with a simpler look and feel.
 For macOS users looking for a polished commercial solution, MusicMath is highly recommended.
+MusicMath set a high standard for practical music calculation tools, and this project exists in large part because of that influence.

 <img width="658" height="779" alt="image" src="https://github.com/user-attachments/assets/4dbb4707-71c2-4257-bec1-37361d686fb8" />